 Anyone with a confirmed diagnosis of MS (or related disorder*) who can demonstrate true financial need associated with the effects of the disorder is eligible for consideration.
-Since resources are limited, the National MS Society may not be able to fulfill all requests or cover all expenses related to a needed service or item.
-However, a consistent application process and the thorough evaluation of each application will help ensure support for those whose needs are the greatest and where support can be most effectively leveraged.
+Resources are limited.
+The Society may not be able to fulfill all requests or cover all expenses related to a needed service or item.
 When we are not able to fund specific needs through our own program resources, we can provide information and resources to help identify alternative solutions.

-We may be able to help with the following types of requests:
+The Society may be able to help with the following:

 Since resources vary by community, eligible items and services available in a given area may differ.

-A common application and process provides access to all of the Financial Assistance Program’s initiatives in a community.
-To speak with an MS Navigator®, who can review available resources with you and provide an application, please contact the National MS Society at 1-800-344-4867.
+To speak with an MS Navigator®, who can review available resources with you and provide an application, please contact the Society at 1-800-344-4867.

 *Clinically isolated syndrome, e.g. optic neuritis; Diffuse cerebral sclerosis (including Schilder’s Disease); Acute disseminated encephalomyelitis (post-infectious Encephalomyelitis or ADEM); Balo’s disease; Neuromyelitis optica (Devic’s disease or Devic’s syndrome); Transverse myelitis.